estherwang01/ciphersInfo/README.md

 # Ciphers
 Program which allows encryption and decryption with caesar shift ciphers, random substitution ciphers, vigenere ciphers, and RSA public/private key encryption.
 This project was written as a part of Cornel University's CS2112.
 To view the full contents of the code, please email estherwang01@hotmail.com.
 Due to academic integrity concerns, I am not able to publically post the full repository.

+# Cipher files
+Ciphers can be saved to files in the following format:
+`
+MONO
+bcdefghijklmnopqrstuvwxyza
+`
+For Caesar and monoalphabetic ciphers.
+`
+VIGENERE
+key
+`
+For Vigenere ciphers and
+`
+RSA
+n
+e
+d
+`
+For RSA ciphers.

 # Running the program
 The basic format of the command is: